 In partnership with the Division for Conservation of Heritage Sites (DCHS), Ministry of Home and Culture, the documentation of the existing structure of the Wangduechhoeling Palace began.

 The World Monuments Fund selected the Wangduechhoeling Palace to be on the World Monuments Fund’s 2012 World Monuments Watch Sites.
 The Watch intends to call international attention to the challenges facing cultural heritage sites around the world.
 The palace is one of the most powerful symbols of Bhutan and represents a fascinating period in the history of the country, during which the Wangchuck dynasty arose.

 The Bhutan Foundation thanks all our local partners as well as international partners who have continued to support the restoration and adaptive re-use of the Wangduechhoeling Palace.
-Our main partner on the ground is the Department for Conservation of Architectural Heritage Sites, Ministry of Home and Culture, and our international partners include Tsao & McKown Architects, the World Monuments Fund, and the U.S. Ambassador’s Fund for Cultural Preservation.
+Our main partner on the ground is the Division for Conservation of Heritage Sites, Ministry of Home and Culture, and our international partners include Tsao & McKown Architects, the World Monuments Fund, and the U.S. Ambassador’s Fund for Cultural Preservation.

 How You Can Help

 The Wangduechhoeling Palace is need of critical help.
 The Bhutan Foundation continues to seek technical and financial assistance in the completion of the restoration and adaptive re-use of the palace.
 Please consider making a gift to save the culture and architecture of Bhutan: